aupac/ember-aupac-cascading-select/README.md

       {{/aupac-cascading-select}}
 ```

-###Prepopulating selections
+###Pre-populating selections
 In some cases you may want to pre-populate selections.
 This can ba achieved by setting the `selection` property for each element in the array, however, you need to ensure all promises are resolved beforehand.
 Be sure to set the items array after all promises have completed

-One way of doing this it to setup
+One way of doing this is as follows:

 ```javascript
   items: [], //in this case we bind to an empty array which will be updated once all promises have resolved.